Brickchucker/portfolio-jekyll-theme/pages/contact.md

 permalink: /contact
 ---

-# Contact
+## Contact

-You may contact me [through my email](mailto:yettobecreatedemail.com) for questions about projects or commission requests.
+You may contact me [through my email](mailto:yettobecreatedemail.com) or [DM my Instagram](https://instagram.com/scafewesley) for questions about projects or commission requests.